ICF St. Joseph Table Invitation

 Wednesday

-12:15 pm – Mass in Spanish @ St. Bernard Church, followed by Adoration & Confession
+12:15 pm – Mass @ St. Bernard Church followed by Adoration & Confessions

-6:00 pm – Adoration & Confession @ Sacred Heart Church
+6:00 pm – Adoration & Confessions @ Sacred Heart.
+Church

 Thursday